Transportation management systems (TMS) automate route optimization, locate your fleet in real-time, and reduce operating costs.

 - A mobile or tablet app for drivers

 - A web-based transportation management system for dispatchers

 - Admin dashboard

 All of the essential features we discussed earlier - are just the tip of the iceberg.
 Every platform's component requires its feature list.
 Thus, to receive the most precise project cost estimate, describe as many features per solution as you can think of.

 A freight tracking platform is a comprehensive software with three types of users and resource-consuming features.
-These features may impact on the project's performance and increase downtime.
-That is why microservices architecture will work the best for such a platform.
+These features may impact the project's performance and increase downtime.
+That is why microservices architecture will work best for such a platform.

 Then, we write project documentation for the cargo tracking system with project system architecture, detailed features descriptions, and user stories.
 In this way, we ensure that the project meets both your expectations and requirements for modern software.